 When should I talk to a doctor?

-So, if you are experiencing any type of moderate to severe and/or chronic pain, swelling, weakness, soreness, numbness, etc., you should contact a medical professional immediately.
+The best way to avoid injury is to take steps to prevent injury.
+However, you can’t always avoid it.
+So, if you’ve experienced an injury and are having any type of moderate to severe and/or chronic pain, swelling, weakness, soreness, numbness, etc., you should contact a medical professional immediately.
 This will help ensure you receive the proper diagnosis and treatment plan.

 Advanced Ortho & Spine can help.